-A full accounting of each member's Professional Expenses Fund shall be provided at least twice during the academic year.
-Each member may submit up to three (3) claims against his or her Professional Expenses Fund in each academic year.
+IV.15.3 A full accounting of each member's Professional Expenses Fund shall be provided at least twice during the academic year.
+Each member may submit up to three (3) claims against their Professional Expenses Fund in each academic year.